dalboris/vpaint/tests/README.md

 # How to run your test?

-If you're using QtCreator, which I recommend, select the "runtests" application in the "Build and Run Kit Selector" and run it (Ctrl+R).
+If you're using QtCreator, which I recommend, select the *runtests* application in the *Build and Run Kit Selector* and run it (Ctrl+R).

 ![run-selector](run-selector.png)